Login Options

 This setting restricts a user from re-using passwords.
 You may specify the number of previous passwords recorded (i.e. password cannot be one of the 5 most recent passwords used).

-This setting adds the WP password meter to the setting of the user’s password.
 When used, the meter will be included wherever the password is entered.
 The primary location for this is in the change password form.
 But, if a password field is used in the registration form to allow the user to set their own password at registration, the password meter will also be included there.

 IMPORTANT: If using a password field in the registration form along with this setting, you MUST include a confirm password field for the password meter to work correctly.